Tax incentive

-Resource allocation refers to lost government tax revenue resulting from the tax incentive.
-The second cost refers to the situation when the tax incentives lead to too much investment in a certain area of the economy and too little investment in other areas of the economy.
-Revenue cost is associated with enforcing the tax incentive and monitoring who is receiving the incentive and ensuring they are properly deserving of the incentive.
-Therefore, the higher and the more complex the tax incentive, the higher the compliance costs because of the larger number of people and firms attempting to secure the tax incentive.
-The final cost is similar to the third in that it relates to people abusing the tax incentive.
-Corruption occurs when there are no clear guidelines or minimal guidelines for qualification.

 According to a 2020 study of tax incentives in the United States, "states spent between 5 USD and 216 USD per capita on incentives for firms."
 There is some evidence that this leads to direct employment gains but there is not strong evidence that the incentives increase economic growth.
 Tax incentives that target individual companies are generally seen as inefficient, economically costly, and distortionary, as well as having regressive economic effects.

 Disambiguation

 Many "tax incentives" simply remove part of, or all the burden of the tax from whatever market transaction is taking place.
 That is because almost all taxes impose what economists call an excess burden or a deadweight loss.
 Deadweight loss is the difference between the amount of economic productivity that would occur without the tax and that which occurs with the tax.

 For example, if savings are taxed, people save less than they otherwise would.
 If non-essential goods are taxed, people buy less.
 If wages are taxed, people work less.
 Finally, if activities like entertainment and travel are taxed, consumption is reduced.

 Sometimes, the goal is to reduce such market activity, as in the case of taxing cigarettes.
 However, reducing activity is most often not a goal because greater market activity is considered to be desirable.

 When a tax incentive is spoken of, it usually means removing all or some tax and thus reduce its burden.